Edge optical effect as a probe of chiral topological superconductors

-In summary, the optical response within the particle-hole conjugate Bogoliubov edge modes leads to resonance peak below the bulk quasiparticle excitation frequency, which provides a new applicable method to detect chiral Bogoliubov edge states and is distinguishable from collective modes in SC and possible trivial explanations.
-The optical spectroscopy offers a valuable toolbox to explore novel SC.
+In summary, the optical response within the particle-hole conjugate Bogoliubov edge modes leads to resonance peak below the bulk quasiparticle excitation frequency, which provides a new applicable method for detecting chiral Bogoliubov edge states and is distinguishable from collective modes in SC and possible trivial explanations.
+Optical spectroscopy offers a valuable toolbox for exploring novel topological SC.